shwina/still-magic/_en/configure.md

 but complex programs can have many different configuration options, and it's very useful to be able to save settings in a file for later reference (and reproducibility).
-Emabling a program to read its configuration from a file also allows users to set values once and then not worry about them, which is particularly useful when they're installing the software on their own computer and want to put temporary files in a different location
+Enabling a program to read its configuration from a file also allows users to set values once and then not worry about them, which is particularly useful when they're installing the software on their own computer and want to put temporary files in a different location